 Charles A. Dice Center Working Paper No. 2018-05

-Can an algorithm assist firms in their nominating decisions of corporate directors?
-We construct algorithms tasked with making out-of-sample predictions of director performance.
-We run tests of the quality of these predictions and show that directors predicted to do poorly indeed do poorly compared to a realistic pool of candidates.
-Predictably unpopular directors are more likely to be male, have held more directorships, have fewer qualifications, and larger networks than the directors the algorithm recommends.
-Machine learning holds promise for understanding the process by which governance structures are chosen, and has potential to help firms improve their governance.
+Can algorithms assist firms in their decisions on nominating corporate directors?
+We construct algorithms to make out-of-sample predictions of director performance.
+Tests of the quality of these predictions show that directors predicted to do poorly indeed do poorly compared to a realistic pool of candidates.
+Predictably poor performing directors are more likely to be male, have more past and current directorships, fewer qualifications, and larger networks than the directors the algorithm would recommend in their place.
+Machine learning holds promise for understanding the process by which governance structures are chosen, and has potential to help real-world firms improve their governance.

 Keywords: Corporate Governance, Boards of Directors, Machine Learning